eniomarku/SafeLib/graphene/Examples/libVNF_epc/ReadMe.md

      Note the paths in Makefile and mme.manifest.template .
 Place your own local path for all dynamically compiled binaries loaded in the manifest.
      Note that it is recommended to arrange server.conf and ipsec.cfg according to your needs.

-# Build and run hss, sgw, pgw, ran in another machine (Cloud provider aka untrusted host)
+# Build and run hss, sgw, pgw, ran in another machine (Enterprise aka trusted host)